yveschris/discrete-event-solver/README.md

 6. animation

 ## How to use this computer network simulator?
 1. the Cython codes are compiled using Python 3.11.9.
-Therefore, in order to run the simulation properly, you may have to use Python 3.11.9, which can be downloaded in https://www.python.org/downloads/release/python-3119/
+Therefore, in order to run the simulation properly, you may have to use Python 3.11.9, which can be downloaded on https://www.python.org/downloads/release/python-3119/
-2. install the required modules using pip (only numpy, matplotlib and networkx and required).
+2. install the required modules using pip (only numpy, matplotlib and networkx modules are required).
 3. run netsim_client.py in the computer_network_simulator_in_python folder
 4. that's it!
 Enjoy!